Last Updated on December 6, 2020 by ellduclos

 This all brings me to my next point….

-If you want to grow your Pinterest and blog traffic with Pinterest, you NEED to pay attention to your analytics!
+If you want to grow your Pinterest and blog traffic with Pinterest then you NEED to pay attention to your analytics!
 That’s the only way you will see growth.
 You want to pay attention to what works and what doesn’t.

 So what are some important analytics to pay attention to?

-Some people would say monthly Pinterest views don’t matter, which I totally understand…BUT, they are still important.
-If you are getting Pinterest views, then you are getting eyes on your pins!
+Some people would say monthly Pinterest views don’t matter, which I totally understand..
+However, if you are getting Pinterest views then that means you are getting eyes on your pins!
 You can’t have “clicks” if you aren’t getting Pinterest views.
 Pinterest views and pin clicks go hand in hand.
 I will say though, Pinterest clicks are MORE important because that means BLOG TRAFFIC!
-And don’t worry, just because you have 500,000 Pinterest doesn’t mean you are going to have 500,000 monthly blog views.
+Don’t worry, just because you have 500,000 Pinterest views doesn’t mean you are going to have 500,000 monthly blog views.

 I have reached out to other active bloggers who swear by Pinterest to compare their monthly views and blog traffic and I have yet to find one who’s monthly Pinterest views add up to their blog traffic from Pinterest.
 SO DON’T STRESS IT.